earnest60/aelodaeth/README.md

 Make `docker-setup.sh` exectuable.
 After running `docker-compose up -d`, run `docker-setup.sh` to set permissions and run database migrations and seeds.

-### Actions
+### Tasks

 Please provide the following functionality.
 All data should be validated:

-1. Show a list of all members.
+1. Show a list of all members (this is already done, as an example)
-2. Show a list of all non members.
+2. Show a list of all non members
 3. Show a single member, with his/her subscription history
-4. Add a new person to the database, choose a membership type and make a new payment for that member.
+4. Add a new person to the database, choose a membership type and make a new payment for that member
-5. Make a new payment for an expired member.
+5. Make a new payment for an expired member

 Nice to have, but not essential.
 Do these if you have the time: